What is SASS?

 SASS Import

-With sass, we can split large sass or scss file into small files and then treat each single file as module and import all sass or scss files into one.
+With Sass, we can split large Sass or SCSS files into smaller files and then treat each single file as a module and import all Sass or SCSS files into one.

-To include sass/scss file, use @use or @import (in previous versions) and then file name (without extension).
-See example
+To include Sass/SCSS files, use @use or @import (in previous versions) and then the file name (without extension).
+See the example below.

 /*reset.scss*/